Bill Walton: Death

 Walton died from colorectal cancer at his home in San Diego, on May 27, 2024, at the age of 71.

 A moment of silence was held in Walton's memory before Game 1 of the subsequent NBA Finals on June 6 at TD Garden between the Celtics and the Dallas Mavericks.
 Walton's family was in attendance, and the Celtics players wore black shooting shirts bearing Walton's name with a tie-dye background while their jerseys had a black band with his name on the shoulder.
 Celtics team staff wore pins with a similar Walton in tie-dye.

 In popular culture

 Walton had cameo appearances in the films 88 and 1, Celtic Pride, Little Nicky, Forget Paris and Semi-Pro, and appeared as Sven the Wise in the 2011 Capital One Visigoth SportsNet commercials.

 Walton appeared in the 1984 motion picture Ghostbusters.
 He lent his voice to video games NBA 2K5 and NBA ShootOut 2004.

 Walton appeared in the premiere of the third season in the reality TV show Shark Tank on January 20, 2012, where he helped to sell the "Clean Bottle", a water bottle that unscrews at both ends for easier cleaning.

 Walton appeared in the music video for the song "Swish Swish" by pop musician Katy Perry featuring rapper Nicki Minaj.
 He played a color commentator alongside fellow broadcaster Rich Eisen.

-Walton was seen attending the 50 Summers of Love concert starring Mark Lindsay, Micky Dolenz, and The Fab Four on July 14th, 2017.
+Walton was seen attending the 50 Summers of Love concert starring Mark Lindsay, Micky Dolenz, and The Fab Four on July 14, 2017 in San Diego.